astroinfo-hacks/2023-galaxy-zoo-llm/README.md

 ![image](assets/galaxy.png)

 The steps of the project are as follows:

 1) Explore the Galaxy Zoo Talk dataset
+2) Read and understand the high-level details of the LlaVA and Llava-Med papers.
-2) Summarise the text using a LLM.
-For example, we might use LangChain or Llama-index here.
+3) Summarise the text using a LLM using either open-source or proprietary models.
-3) Curate the image - summary pairs for the fine-tuning.
+4) Curate the image - summary pairs for the instruction-tuning.
-4) Read and understand the high-level details of the LlaVA and Llava-Med papers.
-5) Download the 13B model weights.
-6) Fine-tune the model.
+5) Fine-tune the model.
-7) Evaluate the model.
+6) Evaluate the model.

 The architecture of the llava model: